Fort Lauderdale Real Estate Market Overview

 Location and Weather

-Ft.
-Lauderdale, which used to be the favorite destination for college Spring Break, has matured into a quieter beach city with a diverse culture and job base.
+Fort Lauderdale, which used to be the favorite destination for college Spring Break, has matured into a quieter beach city with a diverse culture and job base.
 Located on the Atlantic Ocean, it’s a boater’s paradise and provides 165 miles of navigable waterways.
 Most cruise ships leave from Port Everglades, the third busiest cruise ship port worldwide.

-The summers in Ft.
-Lauderdale are very warm, humid and long, but the Atlantic Ocean provides an almost constant breeze to keep the air cooler.
+The summers in Fort Lauderdale are very warm, humid and long, but the Atlantic Ocean provides an almost constant breeze to keep the air cooler.
 The summers high temperatures are in the 90’s and lows are in the 70’s.
 The cold season is mild and short, with the high temperatures in the 70’s and lows in the 60’s.

 Population, Job Market and Cost of Living